nutanix/ntnx-api-cmdlet-help/md/en-US/Get-VM.md

 ```

 ### -PowerState
 Displays the VMs with given power state.
-Available state is ON or OFF
+Available state is ON or OFF.

 ```yaml
 Type: String